rovaughn/platform-docs/platform/manual/microservices/hot-reloading/python.rst

 -------------------------

-`Gunicorn <http://gunicorn.org/>`_ has a ``reload`` mode which can restart the server if any of the dependent file changes on disk.
-Let's see how this works for the `Flask <http://flask.pocoo.org/>`_ microservice in `hasura/hello-python-flask
+`Gunicorn <http://gunicorn.org/>`_ has a ``reload`` mode which can restart the server if any of the dependent files change on the disk.
+Let's see how this works for the `Flask <http://flask.pocoo.org/>`_ microservice in the `hasura/hello-python-flask
 <https://hasura.io/hub/project/hasura/hello-python-flask>`_ quickstart.
 The
 directory structure is as shown below: